 Tokenization isn’t easy

 The creation of a token economy from scratch requires careful planning and a deep understanding of the blockchain industry.
 One of the most important questions that a blockchain entrepreneur will have to decide on is: “what role will my token play on the network and what benefits will it confer to token holders?”.

 In Smith + Crown’s Token Rights report we identified six token types and the ‘rights’ that they grant holders.
 Choosing what role a token will play on the network has significant implications for the short-term and long-term health of the network, how the token will be valued, and even the potential market for token-holders.

 Here are some common factors that should be considered in the design of any token:

 - Regulatory Environment : If the token functions as a share in a company or distributes profits or dividends, then it may be regulated as a security in certain jurisdictions.

 - User Experience of the Token Economy: Token economies, particularly multi-token ecosystems like Steem’s, can be difficult for users to understand.
 If it’s not intuitive how the design of the token economy will benefit token holders, then it could deter new users from joining or lead to massive volatility as users learn through trial and error.

-- Incentivising Participation: Many projects want to incentivise users to participate in block creation activities or take on specific roles on the network.
+- Incentivizing Participation: Many projects want to incentivize users to participate in block creation activities or take on specific roles on the network.
 In these cases, users need to be compensated for contributing time and resources to the maintenance of the network.
 This means that projects will need to consider how to reward users in a way that is fair and sustainable to them and to the rest of the community.